OkenHaha/OkenHaha/README.md

   *A full-stack implementation using the MERN stack with Redux and OTP verification via Twilio.
 [Explore here](https://github.com/OkenHaha/Stack-Overflow-Clone)*

 - **Image Captioning:**
-  *An integration of CNN and Transformer for generating image captions with impressive accuracy.*
+  *An integration of CNN and Transformer for generating image captions.*

 ---